5/1/2025

 speaker

-Buybacks remains in our capital allocation philosophy.
-As I say, it's good because it puts tension on all of the other choices.
+Sure.
+I mean, buybacks remains in our capital allocation philosophy.
+It's good because it puts tension on all of the other choices.
 So from a long-term capital allocation strategy, no change in terms of the role it plays.
-In the near term, M&A is episodic.
-We have opportunities when they come up, it's not always that frequent.
-And so this year we put the focus on that, but going forward, as we look more broadly, long-term share of purchases will continue to play a role.
-And if I can go back, just to mention Tom's question on a private label, I said skinny pot capacity, but it's actually dots capacity and pretzels that we were talking about there.
+In the near term, you know, M&A is episodic.
+We have opportunities when they come up.
+It's not always that frequent.
+And so this year we've put the focus on that.
+But going forward, as we look more broadly, long-term share or purchase will continue to play a role.
+And if I can go back, I just mentioned Tom's question on a private label.
+I said Skinny Pop capacity, but it's actually Dots capacity in pretzels that we were talking about there.
 So my apologies.
-Yeah, that's enabling the private

 speaker